lehtiolab/verkstad_client/README.md

 ## What does this piece of software do?

-This is vue.js-based todo app, which serves and is intended to organize tasks for the maintenance of [modern proteomics mass spectrometers](https://en.wikipedia.org/wiki/Mass_spectrometry).
+This is a vue.js-based todo app, which serves and is intended to organize tasks for the maintenance of [modern proteomics mass spectrometers](https://en.wikipedia.org/wiki/Mass_spectrometry).

 Each day one has to check the injection needles, run quality control